joeylevy/gallery-by-supsystic/readme.txt

 To get back to the settings of gallery - click “Properties” button.

 Here you can change default options of photo gallery template.
-Simply navigate the corresponding tab of properties - Main, Captions, Categories and Posts of the photo gallery.
+Simply navigate the corresponding tab of gallery properties - Main, Captions, Categories and Posts of the photo gallery.
 Important!
 After changing the settings of gallery don’t forget to click “Save” button.

 = 1.
 Main tab of the photo gallery =